Moelfre Lifeboat Station

-Moelfre Lifeboat Station can be found on Lifeboat Lane in Moelfre, a village overlooking Moelfre Bay, on the north-east coast Anglesey, North Wales.
+Moelfre Lifeboat Station (Gorsaf Bad Achub Moelfre) can be found on Lifeboat Lane in Moelfre, a village overlooking Moelfre Bay, on the north-east coast Anglesey, North Wales.

-A lifeboat was first stationed here in 1848 by the Anglesey Association for the Preservation of Life from Shipwreck (AAPLS).
+A lifeboat was first stationed at Moelfre in 1848 by the Anglesey Association for the Preservation of Life from Shipwreck (AAPLS).
 Management of the station was transferred to the Royal National Lifeboat Institution (RNLI) in 1855.

-There are 2 lifeboats, the slipway launched All-weather lifeboat 16-25 Kiwi (ON 1305), on station since 2013, named in appreciation of the major sponsor of the boat, a native of New Zealand, which normally carries a crew of 6 or 7.
-The Inshore lifeboat is a named Enfys 2 (D-825), with 3 crew, on station since 2018.
+There are 2 lifeboats, the slipway launched All-weather lifeboat 16-25 Kiwi (ON 1305), on station since 2013, named in appreciation of the major sponsor of the boat, a native of New Zealand, which normally carries a crew of six or seven.
+The Inshore lifeboat is a named Enfys 2 (D-825), with three crew, on station since 2018.

 History

-The Anglesey Association for the Preservation of Life from Shipwreck was founded by the Rev. James and Mrs Frances Williams in 1828.They had witnessed the loss of 140 lives from the wreck of the vessel Alert in 1823, and spent the following five years raising funds and gaining support.
+The Anglesey Association for the Preservation of Life from Shipwreck was founded by the Rev. James and Mrs Frances Williams in 1828.
+They had witnessed the loss of 140 lives from the wreck of the vessel Alert in 1823, and spent the following five years raising funds and gaining support.